LaurentDumont/ns-cheatsheet/docs/ccna.md

 ### Routing - Distance Vector Protocols - RIP ###

+**RIPv1 | IGRP**
+* Full route table update at fixed interval.
+Every 30 seconds for RIP.
+* Do not subnet VLSM.
+* No Packet authentication.

+**RIPv2**
+* Supports VLSM.
+* Multicasts from router updates - 224.0.0.9 instead of broadcast (RIPv1)
+* Supports Authentication.
+* Supports route summarization.

+**Split Horizon**
+* A route cannot be advertised via an interface that received the route in the first place.
+* No split horizon on frame-relay.

+**Route Poisoning**
+* When all routers have the same routing table --> State of convergence
+* Slow to converge
+* When router removes a subnet that is local to itself.
+  * Send update that shows 16 hops for the removed subnet.
+  * Other routers will receive the update and remove the route from their own routing tables as 16 hops marks a subnet as unreachable.

 **Hops**
 * Metric for RIPv2.
 * Measures of distance to reach a specific subnet.